Emoji3rix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14. create a script that change owner and group.

-15. create a script with a symbolic link permission
+15. create a script with a symbolic link permission.

+16. write a script that changes the owner of a file only if its own by guillaume.

 17. write a script that plays Star war.